Geert-Jan77/sidecutters/doc/Compile MacOS.md

 7. Choose Apple menu > System Preferences, click Security & Privacy, then click General.
 8. Click the lock icon to unlock the settings, then enter an administrator name and password.
 9. Click the [Open Anyway] button.
 It is right from the message *"Side Cutters" was blocked from use because it is not from an identified developer.*
-10. Run the application <code>"Side Cutters"</code> This runs a minimal Cocao application, our own forms will be created in there.
+10. Run the application <code>"Side Cutters"</code> This runs a minimal Cocoa application, our own forms will be created in there.